API

 The API for working with the Grax.Schema

-structs and the individuals of these structs is available on the top-level Grax
+structs and the instances of these structs is available on the top-level Grax

 module and can be applied polymorphically on Grax.Schema